By Dr. Paul Jerard, E-RYT 500, YACEP

 It is not a coincidence when someone responds to a stressful situation with logical solutions and answers.
 Being able to react to sudden problems with viable solutions will also help you find that a problem could be the gateway to a better life.
 How is that possible?

 A Practical Example of Finding One’s Self

 There are times in life when years fly by.
-Our family situation is stable and we day dream about better times ahead.
-There are also times that go by slow in an unstable family, an unstable job, or both.
-Here is just one example: Mary has a dead end job, but her family situation is good.
-She has worked for her company for three years.
-She never gets a raise.
-She shows up to work on time, every day, never takes time off, and she works overtime, when she is asked.
+Our family situation is stable, and we daydream about better times ahead.
+Some days go by slowly in an unstable family, job, or both.
+Here is just one example: Firstly, Mary has a dead-end job, but her family situation is good.
+Secondly, she has worked for her company for three years.
+Thirdly, Mary never gets a raise.
+Additionally, she shows up to work on time every day, never takes time off, and works overtime when asked.

-In truth, Mary will benefit from a Yoga class, where she will find self-worth, confidence, and build a better self-image.
-Yoga training will create a true state of self-realization.
-Mary will become aware of her true value at work, in life, and at home.
-Mary decides to react to this situation, with a logical solution, and finding the right job, results in a 15% to 70% wage increase at a company, which appreciates her skills and character.
-She saw going into business at this time as too risky, but Mary is finding herself, and her family will benefit as a result of her solution.
+In truth, Mary will benefit from a Yoga class, where she will find self-worth and confidence and build a better self-image.
+Yoga training will create an actual state of self-realization.
+Mary will become aware of her value at work, life, and home.
+Mary decides to react to this situation with a logical solution, and finding the right job, results in a 15% to 70% wage increase at a company which appreciates her skills and character.
+She saw going into business at this time as too risky, but Mary is finding herself and her family will benefit from her solution.

 © Copyright – Aura Wellness Center – Publications Division

 Do you want to become a mindfulness meditation teacher?

 Please visit the following link to see our selection of Yoga instructor courses and continuing education courses.